geonhuiy/PAT./README.md

    * Check ```BASE_ADDR``` and modify it if necessary
 3. Serve the files over some web server or run using localhost

-## Requirements
+### NOTICE
 * Frontend needs a backend server running!
+Otherwise you can only view the welcome page.

 ## Screenshots